code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Kubernets/what-kubernets.md

   - **Benefits of kubernets**
     - Zero-downtime deployments, fault tolerance, high availability, scaling, scheduling, and self-healing are in Kubernetes.

-## Creating kubernets cluster
+## Options for Creating kubernets cluster
-  - **Options**
 1. create a few nodes with Vagrant (a tool for building and managing virtual machine environments in a single workflow)
 2. create a VirtualBox image that would have all the required software pre-installed
 3. use Ansible to run provisioning of those images also execute all the commands required to join VMs into a cluster
 4. Using ***Minikube***:
   - Minikube creates a 1-node cluster inside a VM on your laptop.

 ### Working with Minikube